mahmoudshaker123/The-Python-Programmer/README.md

-# Udemy - The Python Programmer
+# 100 Exercises - The Python Programmer Course

 This repository contains exercises for the Udemy course [The Python Programmer](https://www.udemy.com/course/the-python-programmer) designed and maintained by [Shehab Abdel-Salam](https://www.udemy.com/user/shehab-abdel-salam-2/).